 To keep traffic to a minimum outside the school and the immediate area, thus helping to keep it safe for everyone in the community, and to provide the healthiest start and end to the school day for pupils, we recommend that pupils walk to school from home as much as possible, or that parents leave the car at a reasonable distance away and walk from there.
-Mendlesham Primary School recommends that children are accompanied to and from school by an adult until Year 5.
+Rose Hill Primary School recommends that children are accompanied to and from school by an adult up to and including Year 5.
 However, legally the decision and responsibility for children walking alone remains with parents/carers and they may make the decision to allow their child to walk unaccompanied when appropriate for the individual child.

-If a parent wishes their child to walk home unaccompanied then the school will need written permission from the parent/carer.
-In order to help children of Year 5 and 6 develop the skills they need to stay safe, both in preparation for secondary school and outside of school, we encourage parents of children from Year 5 onwards to consider allowing them more independence, depending, of course, on the ability of the individual child to cross roads and keep safe, the journey they have to make and their experience in making that journey.
+If a parent wishes their child to walk home unaccompanied then the school will need written permission from the parent/carer for Year 6 pupils only.
 Becoming more independent, when parents are confident their child has the road safety skills, may start with your child arranging to meet up with friends and walk into school together, either from home or from a set meeting place.
 However, it is the parent's choice and responsibility for the school journey and the decision about when your child is ready to walk independently will remain with the parent.
-If you would like to discuss this with the school, please contact the Executive Headteacher.
+If you would like to discuss this with the school, please contact the Principal.